 My fiction is inspirational and heart-warming magical realism and fantasy, always with an underlying thread of metaphysics and a touch or more of romance.
 I’m fascinated by perception and the nature of creativity, identity and reality itself.
 I paint with a light touch and aim to inspire readers to work with their mind and deal with their own life issues in a positive way.
 Though I’ve written five young adult novels, I now write for adults.
 I even have a book on writing out (The Elements of Active Prose: Writing Tips to Make Your Prose Shine) and are presently planning my first book on how to live a happy and fulfilling life.

 I never meant to become a writer, or an editor, but that’s where inspiration and a Certificate in Editing and Proofreading lead me.
 Now I spend most of my time editing other author’s books to make them shine.
-I also help the best of them publish with my selective self-funded publishing company, AIA Publishing (Awesome Independent Authors) and I co-ordinate the Awesome Indies accreditation service for independently published books.
+I also help the best of them publish with my selective self-funded publishing company, AIA Publishing (Awesome Independent Authors).
 I’ve edited for two publishers (S&H Publishing, and Manor Minor Press) and agent Caroline Oliviera.

-I meditate daily—I spent twelve years in partial home retreat while I studied Buddhism and completed the Tibetan Buddhist Vajrayana preliminaries and further practices—and I try to remain in the state of meditation every moment of the day.
-My teacher is the Tibetan Dzogchen master Sogyal Rinpoche, and it is through his thorough training that I am able to impart my understanding and experience while remaining true to the traditional Tibetan Buddhist teachings and unbroken lineage of experience.
-I’m a trained meditation instructor for Rigpa Australia and have been instructing students of meditation since 1999.
-I set up and for twelve years was the Teaching Services Director of Rigpa Australia’s Bush Telegraph Distance Education Centre and I now instruct an advanced group of students via Skype.
+I meditate daily—I spent twelve years in partial home retreat while I studied Buddhism and completed the Tibetan Buddhist Vajrayana preliminaries and further practices—and I try to always live in peace and clarity.
+I’m a trained meditation instructor and have been instructing students of meditation since 1999, mostly online.
+I set up and for twelve years was the Teaching Services Director of Rigpa Australia’s Bush Telegraph Distance Education Centre.

 My artistic side finds expression in making masquerade masks and beautiful steampunk hats, necklaces and Gothic Victorian lace collars, which I sell on Ebay, Etsy and my Tahlia’s Masks website.
 You can also see them on Pinterest, and I occasionally remember to post some pictures on Deviant Art.
 I see them all as expressions of or adornments for our noble self—our true nature—and hope that wearing them helps customers to experience their inherent nobility.
 My wardrobe is full of steampunk and Gothic clothing which I wear every day because beautiful clothes deserve to be worn.